HERO BERLIN TRAIN.jpg

 Fall Term + Academics

-Each Fall Term + Program (one course w/short off-campus program) will begin with 2 or more meetings of the course during the fall term in Hanover and be substantially delivered as a short off-campus program of approximately three weeks in length in the late-November to mid-December timeframe.
-Each Fall Term + off-campus program will qualify for one Dartmouth course credit and it is expected that a Fall Term + Program course will serve as a student's fourth course for the fall term.
+The Memory & Migration Fall Term + Program will begin with two or more meetings of the course during the fall term in Hanover and be substantially delivered as a short off-campus program of approximately three weeks in length in the late-November to mid-December timeframe.
+This program will qualify for one Dartmouth course credit.
+Students are required to take a full, three-course load during the regular fall term.
+So, the Memory & Migration course effectively counts as a fourth course for the fall term.

 ACADEMIC PROGRAM